robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

     This notification is displayed until the first alert to Robusta.

-Configure Robusta to use Azure managed Prometheus
+Configure Robusta to use Azure Managed Prometheus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For certain features, Robusta needs to reach out to Prometheus so that Robusta can analyze and present Prometheus data.
+Azure saves Prometheus metrics in an Azure Monitor Workspace.
+Robusta can access this data by using the Azure Monitor Workspace Query endpoint.

-In order to authenticate against the Azure managed Prometheus service, you have two options:
+In order to authenticate against the Azure Monitor Workspace Query endpoint, you have multiple options:

 - Create an Azure Active Directory authentication app (Option #1)

   - Pros:

     - Quick setup.
 Just need to create an app, get the credentials and add them to the manifests
     - Other pods can't use the Service Principal without having the secret

   - Cons:

     - Requires a service principal (Azure AD permission)
     - Need the client secret in the kubernetes manifests
     - Client secret expires, you need to manage its rotation

 - Use Kubelet's Managed Identity (Option #2)

   - Pros:

     - Quick setup.
 Get the Managed Identity Client ID and add them to the manifests
     - No need to manage secrets.
 Removing the password element decreases the risk of the credentials being compromised

   - Cons:

     - Managed Identity is bound to the whole VMSS, so other pods can use it if they know the client ID

+- Use Azure AD Workload Identity (Option #3)

+  - Pros:

+    - Most secure option as Managed Identity is only bound to the pod.
+No other pods can use it
+    - No need to manage secrets.
+Removing the password element decreases the risk of the credentials being compromised

+  - Cons:

+    - Extra setup needed: need AKS cluster with Workload Identity add-on enabled, get the OIDC issuer URL and add it to the manifests

 Get the Azure prometheus query endpoint
 =========================================